marcolacagnina/ml-hpc-inference/README.md

 - Dockerized environments for training and inference.
 - Continuous Integration (CI) via GitHub Actions.

 It is designed to showcase **MLOps** practices, deployment readiness, and HPC-aware inference pipelines.
+**HPC-Ready Architecture**: the **C++** inference engine is designed to be integrated into low-latency environments (e.g., real-time control loops) where Python interpreters are not viable.

 ## Workflow Overview